-Based on discussions within the Appeal Task Group and recommendations from ACT colleagues, the Europe Forum has agreed to include two additional positions to strengthen key aspects of the appeal, these posts are as follows: Security Officer and Communications Officer.
+Based on discussions within the Appeal Task Group and recommendations from ACT colleagues, the Europe Forum has agreed to include two additional positions to strengthen key aspects of the appeal, these posts are as follows: Security Advisor and Communications Officer.
 Communications needs relating to the response are great - all stakeholders, including Funding Members, urgently need information about the ongoing humanitarian response.
 Building on existing collaboration with the ACT secretariat, the Appeal Communications Officer will provide additional support in this historic regional crisis with global consequences.
+Communications Officer is recruited and hosted by current Europe Forum convener Diakonie ECCB, Czech Republic.

-The Appeal Security Officer will support the security work done by each member by acting as a focal point within Ukraine for providing information and guidance on in-country travel security and safety and security advice to staff being deployed to or deployed inside Ukraine.
-The Appeal Security Officer will also support the Ukraine country teams of members in developing good safety and security structures to meet their Duty of Care.
-Furthermore, the Appeal Security Officer will monitor and report on compliance with ACT Security Procedures.
+The Appeal Security Advisor will support the security work done by each member by acting as a focal point within Ukraine for providing information and guidance on in-country travel security and safety and security advice to staff deployed to or deployed inside Ukraine.
+The Appeal Security Advisor will also support the Ukraine country teams of members in developing good safety and security structures to meet their Duty of Care.
+Furthermore, the Appeal Security Advisor will monitor and report on compliance with ACT Security Procedures.
+This recruitment failed twice, and therefore Task group and Secretariat decided to recruit it for an international position.
+The recruitment is ongoing.